 Doka Coffee Plantation Tour

 If you’ve ever met me, you know I can’t live without caffeine, and I have a deep-seated love and appreciation for good coffee.
-When I learned that we would have time to visit a coffee plantation and drink ourselves into a caffeine frenzy learn exactly how good (and bad!) coffee is harvested, I immediately added it to the itinerary.
+When I learned that we would have time to visit a coffee plantation and drink ourselves into a caffeine frenzy learn exactly how good (and bad!) coffee is harvested, I immediately added it to the itinerary, and now think it’s one of the best things to do near San Jose airport.
 Doka is located in the coffee capital of Costa Rica and offers tours pretty much all day.
 I learned that harvesting coffee takes longer than your average college degree, and I’m that much more appreciative of a good cup of java.
 Oh, and in case you’re wondering – yes there are tastings and yes they are plentiful.
 Don’t forget to pick up some bags to take home from their gift shop.
 They’re more expensive at souvenir shops.

 La Paz Waterfall Gardens

 La Paz is a giant, privately owned nature park and wildlife refuge attached to an ultra-fancy eco-hotel.
 This explains why the admission price is $40 per person (steep, I know), but frankly, it was totally worth it.
-Plus, the admission goes toward caring for the animals and who doesn’t love animals?
+Plus, the admission goes toward caring for the animals, and who doesn’t love animals?
 Inside, you’re treated to several hiking trails that lead to five spectacular waterfalls.
 There are also tons of exotic animals including toucans, jungle cats, monkeys, snakes, and much more.
 We were in awe of the place and spent the entire afternoon there.
+If you’re looking for awesome things to do near San Jose airport, then this is a must for you.

 Recreo Verde Hot Springs